cyx977/pythoncryptography/README.md

 that is why encrypt the message and send it to mike

 alice and bob can have a common key.
+with a caesar cipher and a key; they can transmit data which has no meaning to eve